-Sorting Matrices in Matlab are one of the easiest thing to do when you happen to know the language to use to order the software to do so.
+Sorting Matrices in Matlab are one of the easiest things to do when you happen to know the language to use to order the software to do so.

 Sort a Matrix in Matlab

-There exist an in-build Matlab function that does sort Matrices for you, all you have to do is call it when needed.
+There exist an inbuilt Matlab function that does sort Matrices for you, all you have to do is call it when needed.

 Let’s consider the following vector

 Sorting A in ascending order will result to

 and sorting A in a descending order will result to